ottosichert/scratch-assignment/README.md

 - There can only be one bonus on the board
 - The matrix, winning combinations and bonuses have at least one element
+- Linear symbols can take any shape and don't have to be continuous
+- Cell inputs are in correct form ("x:y")